 Two-factor authentication

-Yes, you have the ability to set up 2FA, a passwordless authentication, with paid Proton accounts.
-Proton uses an authenticator app to secure two-factor authentication (2FA) on your account.
+Yes, you can to set up 2FA, a passwordless authentication, with paid Proton accounts.
+Proton uses an authenticator app to secure 2FA on your account.
 There’s also the option to add a second password to your account, like you can do with Proton Mail, to double-verify your credentials.

 Proton Pass compatibility